underscoreio/essential-slick/src/pages/3-modifying.md

-  Message("Bob",  "Oh, nothing, just wondering."), Message("Alice","Ten was too many messages"), Message("Bob",  "I could do with a sleep"), Message("Alice","Let's just to to the point"), Message("Bob",  "Okay okay, no need to be tetchy."), Message("Alice","Humph!"))
+  Message("Bob",  "Oh, nothing, just wondering."), Message("Alice","Ten was too many messages"), Message("Bob",  "I could do with a sleep"), Message("Alice","Let's just get to the point"), Message("Bob",  "Okay okay, no need to be tetchy."), Message("Alice","Humph!"))
 ```